designstem/projects/waste/index.md

 | 1 2 3
 | 1 4 5

+<caption>Optimization with cells</caption>

-## 3D structure
+## 3D structure optimization

-The 3D version of a honeycomb you get when you stack balls in a crate and put weight on them, causing the walls to be pressed to each other, creating soap bubble foam like structure.
+Let's explore how a regular or irregular set of spheres behave when combined together.

-The physicist Kelvin proposed that a 14-faced polyhedron or <var>tetrakaidecahedron</var> can be considered the most ideal form to spread the forces exposed to it.
+The physicist Lord Kelvin proposed that a 14-faced polyhedron or <var>tetrakaidecahedron</var> can be the structure that the nature creates.
+The structure was later improved by physicists Weaire and Phelan.

 [See more](https://www.designcoding.net/weaire-phelan-structure/)